 These elements are interconnected and together provide the performance targets and principles of a project.
 Since projects are a series of tradeoffs between scope, cost, and time, project managers need to understand how to balance them in order to create a plan which is realistic and achievable.
 Students will also learn how to leverage resources, and how managing risk, quality, and stakeholder expectations are critical to the definition of project success.
 Other interdependent project variables such as communications and business change will be explored.

-Credits: 3 Prerequisites: BUAD 280
+Offered most semesters via Rize Consortium Credits: 3 Prerequisites: BUAD 280 or concurrent

-or concurrent

 BUAD 298: Individual Study Topics